Meeting Apu Carrauntoohil

 Approaching the foot of the Devil’s Ladder

-As we ventured through the Glen at the start of our hike, gentle rain, affectionately sent by Mama Unu, kissed my skin.
-Embracing the notion that this was our quintessential Irish weather, I welcomed the misty touch.
+As we ventured through the Glen at the start of our hike, gentle rain, affectionately sent by Mama Unu, moistened my skin.
+Embracing the notion that this was our quintessential Irish weather, I welcomed the mist.
 Soon after, the clouds parted, and Tayta Inti emerged, granting respite from the rain for the rest of the day.
 I noticed that with every step, the clouds receded, revealing the magnificent beauty of the mountain as we approached her base.

 Climbing the Ladder

 Interestingly, the part of the ascent that I had dreaded the most turned out to be the most enjoyable.
 The Devil's Ladder, a steep ascent leading to the saddle, featured imposing rocks and boulders, amplified by the protuberant springs cascading from the recent rainfall.
-Each step engaged my mind in figuring out the best placement for my hands and feet, evoking memories of my childhood when I eagerly climbed anything in sight.
-I felt welcomed by Tayta Wayra’s wind blowing me gently into the rocks, it felt embracing and protective.
+Figuring out the conundrum of best placement for my hands and feet, evoked memories of my childhood when I fervently climbed anything in sight.
+I felt welcomed by Mama Wayra’s gentle wind blowing me gently into the rocks, it felt embracing and protective.
 Sometimes the progress was smooth, while other times I had to exert myself to overcome huge boulders or lost my footing as the rocks gave way beneath me.
 Nevertheless, I persisted.
 I breathed.
 I pulled myself up and pressed on.

 Reaching the top of the saddle, we were rewarded with a magnificent view over the Macgillycuddy Reeks with astonishingly beautiful lakes set even higher in the valleys.
-But there was more distance to go - the peak of Carrauntoohil was another 1km meander through zigzag rocky paths hidden in the mists.
+But there was more distance to go - the peak of Carrauntoohil was another 1km meander through zigzagging rocky paths hidden in the mists.
+By this stage most people were already on their way down.

 Nearing the summit

 Our adventure wasn’t over yet.
-On the way back down I lead us towards the grass, as I was tired of the firmness of the rocks under my feet.
+Not being a great one for following instructions, instead of leading us down another zig zag, I lead us towards the grass, as I was tired of the firmness of the rocks under my feet.
 We got lost, had to traverse a few marshes, turn back from some dangerous overhangs, but we eventually found the path back.
+At the stepping stones, Jahmel, in his effort to escort my tired body across, lost his footing and waded knee deep with one foot while I tried to pull him back up.
+I thought it best to remain silent as his foot squelched and I stifled my giggles.
 With a few wet feet, worn out muscles, and after nine and a half hours, we finally made it back to Cronin’s Yard.

-The entire adventure served as a metaphor for this life.
-It reminded me that life is a landscape of valleys, peaks, troughs, marshes, and rivers - sometimes to wade through, sometimes to bound through.
+This unforgettable adventure reminded me that life is a landscape of valleys, peaks, troughs, marshes, and rivers - some to wade through, some to bound through.
 There will always be moments of triumph, moments of struggle.
-I continue moving forward, embracing the challenges that shape my journey, knowing that each hardship and each joy both inform and transform me.
-When exhaustion threatened to overwhelm, I endured and enjoyed each moment, taking it all in - connecting, honouring and being so grateful for all of life’s experiences.
+We continue moving forward, embracing the challenges that shape our journeys, knowing that each hardship and each joy both inform and transform.

-Thank you Carrauntoohil for this incredible encounter … until we meet again.
+Thank you Carrauntoohil for this incredible encounter … until we meet again, dear friend.

 You can see a short video of this journey on my Instagram here